“Accurate diagnosis of a disease depends on the art of taking Case History”

 Case history is an important and integral part of treatment.

-Of all the important diagnostic tools, the art of listening is the most underrated.
-Yet careful and attentive listening establishes patient-dentist rapport, understanding and trust.
 Eliciting accurate, detailed and unbiased information from a patient is a skilled task and not simply a matter of recording the patient's responses to a checklist of questions.
 Avoid interrupting patients, particularly as they begin to tell you the story of the presenting features of the illness.
-Recognizing the patient's need to talk without interruption and being a good listener will greatly help you establish a good relationship quickly (Fig. 1.1).
+Recognizing the patient's need to talk without interruption and being a good listener will greatly help you to establish a good relationship quickly (Fig. 1.1).

 A case history is of immense value in the following ways: